 Open source operating system recommendations

-One of the most common experiences that someone exploring alternative operating systems on their own may encounter is a feeling of being overwhelmed by the sheer amount of choice available.
+One of the most common experiences that someone exploring alternative operating systems on their own may encounter is feeling overwhelmed by the sheer amount of choice available.
 While I have no real solution for this feeling, I hope that my own “best of kind” list can be useful regardless.

 Before my recommendations, here are some resources that I find helpful: